Nuts and your heart: Eating nuts for heart health

 - Omega-3 fatty acids.
-Many nuts are also rich in omega-3 fatty acids.
+Omega-3 fatty acids are found in many kinds of fish, but many nuts are also rich in omega-3 fatty acids.
 Omega-3s are a healthy form of fatty acids that seem to help your heart by, among other things, preventing dangerous heart rhythms that can lead to heart attacks.
-Omega-3 fatty acids are also found in many kinds of fish, but nuts are one of the best plant-based sources of omega-3 fatty acids.

 - Fiber.
 All nuts contain fiber, which helps lower your cholesterol.
 Fiber makes you feel full, so you eat less.
-Fiber is also thought to play a role in preventing diabetes.
+Fiber is also thought to play a role in preventing type 2 diabetes.

 - Vitamin E. Vitamin E may help stop the development of plaques in your arteries, which can narrow them.
 Plaque development in your arteries can lead to chest pain, coronary artery disease or a heart attack.